 The best way to prevent the occurrence of gingivitis during pregnancy is by developing and maintaining good oral hygiene habits.
 The daily removal of plaque by brushing twice a day and flossing once a day will reduce the amount of bacteria that causes gingivitis.
 Using an antimicrobial mouth rinse in addition to brushing and flossing will also help.

-Yes!
 Routine dental visits and professional cleanings are even more important when you are pregnant.
-Not only will professional cleanings help prevent the formation of pregnancy gingivitis but gingivitis that doesn’t get better from brushing and flossing needs to be treated by a dentist.
+Visiting Gallery Park Dental for professional dental cleanings will help prevent the formation of pregnancy gingivitis.
 Multiple studies published in the Journal of the American Dental Association have suggested women with active gum disease are at higher risk of delivering premature babies with a low birth weight.

-If you are pregnant and are noticing bleeding when you brush or floss, please contact Gallery Park Dental today!
+If you are pregnant and are noticing bleeding when you brush or floss, please contact Gallery Park Dental at (847) 616-5522!
+A member of our team will work with you to schedule a dental exam & cleaning.